rgambee/self-correction-reproduction/README.md

 models used in the original study likely received different RLHF training of a different nature and degree compared to GPT-3.5.
-And Ganguli et al. found that the number of RLHF steps had a noticeable effect on the BBQ bias score and law school discrimination metrics [X].
+And Ganguli et al. found that the number of RLHF steps had a noticeable effect on the BBQ bias score and law school discrimination metrics [[1]](#references).
 Thus it stands to reason that fine tuning on a different RLHF dataset, potentially for more steps, could explain the gap between the original models and GPT-3.5.
 If this hypothesis is true, it indicates that RLHF fine tuning is a more important factor than prompt style, at least within the context of these datasets and metrics.

 ## Future Work